 - Custom made parts

 But also don’t forget all those small parts together like the headlight, taillight, fenders, inicators, grips, suspension, rearsets, controls, battery, wiring, liquids etc. These will add up fast and will drain your budget!
+And maybe it’s a good idea to pack a small motorcycle tool kit!

 Low Budget Cafe Racer Inspiration